-It can be a great way to escape the chaos of 2020
+It can be a great way to escape the current chaos

-Few people will argue that 2020 has been one of the most depressing years in recent history.
-COVID-19 has had most of us in lockdown for much of the year, isolated from friends and large social gatherings.
+Over the past year, COVID-19 has had most of us in lockdown, isolated from friends and large social gatherings.
 Since you’re already forced to work from home for the foreseeable future, why not take home on the road?
 This way, you can have an adventure while still getting your work done.
 And just because you’re traveling doesn’t mean you can’t social distance and keep yourself safe from contracting the virus.

 The cons of becoming a digital nomad

 Not having a permanent address has its complications

 A number of insurance and financial activities are more challenging without a physical address.
 For example, paying state and federal income taxes when you earn income in multiple states and/or countries requires a lot more detailed record keeping.
 In addition, rates for health insurance, life insurance, and disability insurance are usually tied to your permanent residence.

 Not only is your income inconsistent, but so are your expenses.
 You don’t have the same mortgage or rent payment each month.
 Constant travel means irregular expenses such as gas, airfare, and other transportation, as well as lodging and eating out.
 Plus, the cost of living varies widely by location.
 What you pay for gas for in Kansas City will be much different than what it costs you in Napa Valley, California.
 Living in other countries means navigating differences in currency value.

 Great internet isn’t a given on the road